Elhasnaouymed/flask-roleman/README.md

 >
 > In other words: the program performs *AND* operator over the method arguments, and *OR* over the list values.

+> **Notes**
+>> You should assign Roles to Groups, and Groups to the Users.
+>
+>> The user get Authorized only if he has at least one of the Requested roles bound to one of his Groups.

 ## Static Authorizing

 Whenever you want to **Require a role** from User, use this Decorator: